FAQ

 No. Vipassana is a meditation technique, not a religion.
 While it was rediscovered by the Buddha, it contains no rites, rituals, or dogma.
 People of all faiths (and no faith) attend courses.

-You will hear references to Pali terms and Buddhist concepts, but the technique itself is purely about observing sensations in your body.
-You don't need to believe in anything — just practice and observe.
+You will hear references to Pali terms and Buddhist concepts, but the technique itself is taught as a practical training, not a doctrine.
+You don't need to believe in anything; the course is the place where the technique is transmitted by an authorized assistant teacher.

 Do I need meditation experience before attending?